 My four-year-old and I spent a few happy hours last week designing, cutting out, and sewing up a monster for him.
-We had such a great time that I created a mix-n-match PDF pattern, which includes five different monster bodies, five different sets of eyes, five mouths, and five different accessories.
-(Keep reading for the free pattern and instructions on how to make and customize your own monster.)
+We had such a great time that I created a free mix-n-match felt monster PDF sewing pattern, which includes five different monster bodies, five different sets of eyes, five mouths, and five different accessories.
+(Keep reading to download the free pattern!)

 It’s a pretty cute line-up, right?
 But this is even cuter: